Intellectual Challenges & Creative Experiments

 Consider leading a workshop, seminar, or other event!

-Difficult Friends is a volunteer-run organization focused on encouraging members' creative confidence and intellectual independence.
+Difficult Friends is a community-run organization focused on encouraging members' creative confidence and intellectual independence.
 Towards that end, we value all our members not only as attendees and followers, but also as continually developing community leaders.

 How can I get in contact with Difficult Friends?

 Feel free to shoot me an email at difficultfriends@gmail.com.
+Alternatively, for a more casual response, get in touch via Instagram.

 Does Difficult Friends take any political stances?